Skip to content Skip to Programs Navigation

 By the end of our pre-departure course and immersion in Puerto Rico, students will be able to:

-Our emphasis on contextual, experience-based learning and commitment to inclusive community require your full presence, engagement, and participation throughout all aspects of the course: introductory sessions, Chapel Hill classes, and programming in Puerto Rico.
+Our emphasis on contextual, experience-based learning and commitment to collaborative community require your full presence, engagement, and participation throughout all aspects of the course: introductory sessions, Chapel Hill classes, and programming in Puerto Rico.
 This course is a full 3 credits, and you should expect to spend approximately 10 hours per day on program activities while in Puerto Rico.

 The program is led by Clinical Associate Professor Dr. Allison Schlobohm, Management and Corporate Communication (she/her).